dive-into-machine-learning/dive-into-machine-learning/README.md

 Hi there!
 This guide is for you if:

-* You know Python or [you're learning it](https://nbviewer.org/github/jakevdp/WhirlwindTourOfPython/blob/master/Index.ipynb) :snake:
+* You know Python or you're [learning](https://nbviewer.org/github/jakevdp/WhirlwindTourOfPython/blob/master/Index.ipynb) [it](https://github.com/vinta/awesome-python#resources) [:snake:](https://github.com/ossu/computer-science#introduction-to-programming)
 * You're new to [Machine Learning](https://en.wikipedia.org/wiki/Machine_learning)
 * You care about [the ethics of ML](https://github.com/EthicalML/awesome-artificial-intelligence-guidelines)
   * **[8 Responsible Machine Learning Principles](https://ethical.institute/principles.html)**
   * [Open Ethics Canvas](https://openethics.ai/canvas/)
 * You learn by doing

-If that's you, join me in getting a bit ahead of yourself, and see if you want to learn more about the field.
-(For alternatives, [jump to the end](https://github.com/hangtwenty/dive-into-machine-learning#more-ways-to-dive-into-machine-learning) or [check out Nam Vu's guide, Machine Learning for Software Engineers](https://github.com/ZuzooVn/machine-learning-for-software-engineers).)
+If that's you, let's get started!
+For some great alternatives, [jump to the end](https://github.com/hangtwenty/dive-into-machine-learning#more-ways-to-dive-into-machine-learning) or [check out Nam Vu's guide, Machine Learning for Software Engineers](https://github.com/ZuzooVn/machine-learning-for-software-engineers).)

 Of course, there is no easy path to expertise.
 Also, _I'm not an expert!_ I just want to connect you with some great resources _from_ experts.
 Applications of ML are all around us.
-I think it's in the public interest that more of us learn more about ML.
+I think it's in the public interest for more people to learn more about ML, especially hands-on, because there are many different ways to learn.

-Whatever motivates _you_ to dive into machine learning, if you know a bit of Python, these days you can get hands-on with a machine learning _"Hello World!"_ in less than an hour.
+Whatever motivates _you_ to dive into machine learning, if you know a bit of Python, these days you can get hands-on with a machine learning _"Hello World!"_ in minutes.

 # Let's get started